We’re about to run out of new movies and TV shows, and I can’t wait

 It’s impossible to catch every show as it rolls off the assembly line, but lately it’s been hard even to know when to bother.
 For many years, I was aware that Eugene Levy and Catherine “The Great” O’Hara had a sitcom together, but never actually tuned in.
 What if it was just okay, or worse?
 It wasn’t until a groundswell of support for Schitt’s Creek’s erupted during its fifth season that I paid it proper attention.
 Because there are just that many shows.

 Schitt’s Creek was where I realized that, statistically speaking, a significant number of “promising but who has the time?”
-TV shows must quietly deliver the goods.
+TV shows must be quietly delivering the goods.
 In a semi-quarantined world with no new movies and shows, the person who finally has time for “promising but who has the time?” is you.

 (Well, unless you have kids.)